 Kitty Pryde, who is either considered a welcome addition to the cast, or Bendis' own personal Mary Sue.

-Chances are that another one is on the horizon with the real death of Peter and the start of a new series featuring a different character under the mask thus turning Ultimate Spidey into a Legacy Character.
+Again, with the real death of Peter and the start of a new series featuring a different character under the mask thus turning Ultimate Spidey into a Legacy Character.

 Spider-Men, the crossover between the 616 & Ultimate universes to celebrate the fiftieth anniversary of Spider-Man's first appearance — is it a great idea, or yet another case of Quesada dropping the ball, given his previous comments on the matter of a 616/Ultimate universe crossover.
 Is it too soon to have Miles meet 616!Peter since the former is still finding his feet as a superhero, or just a wasted idea since it comes the year after Ultimate Peter was killed?